discoproject/disco/doc/start/tutorial.rst

                         yield w, 1

 Quite compact, eh?
-The map function always takes two parameters, here they are called *e* and *params*.
+The map function always takes two parameters, here they are called *line* and *params*.
 The first parameter contains an input entry, which is by default a line of input.
 An input entry can be anything, as you can define a custom function that extracts them from an input stream
 --- see the parameter *map_reader* in :func:`disco.core.Job` for more